ironsheep/lovelace-lightning-detector-card/info.md

 ![Release](https://github.com/ironsheep/lovelace-lightning-detector-card/workflows/Release/badge.svg?branch=v1.0.0)

-This is a Lovelace card showing you lightning in your local area **as detected by your own inexpensive sensor**.
+This is a Lovelace card showing lightning in your local area **as detected by your own inexpensive AS3935 sensor**.
 The card has range-rings that when colored indicate that lightning was detected at that range.
 There are additional details describing when the detections first started (Storm began) how frequent and how stong the detections are (relative power).

 ![Actual-Cards](https://user-images.githubusercontent.com/540005/87717634-f2f92b80-c76d-11ea-915a-66cfdeaa4c73.png)

 With this card you can see a storm approach and how strong it is and when it leaves.
 You'll also see storm details such as when it started and when it ended.

-### Where to get the Lightning Sensor
+### Where to get the AS3935 Lightning Sensor

 Please visit my sensor project for detail on how/where to get the sensor and for the software needed to send the data to Home Assistant.
 [See my [lightning-detector-MQTT2HA-Daemon](https://github.com/ironsheep/lightning-detector-MQTT2HA-Daemon) project.]

 ## Installation

 Use [HACS](https://github.com/custom-components/hacs) (recommended)
-or download *lightning-detector-card.js* from our [Latest Release](https://github.com/ironsheep/lovelace-lightning-detector-card/releases/latest) and place it in your www directory.
+or download _lightning-detector-card.js_ from our [Latest Release](https://github.com/ironsheep/lovelace-lightning-detector-card/releases/latest) and place it in your www directory.

 In your ui-lovelace.yaml (or resources.yaml, whichever you use for resources) add this: